CiscoDevNet/XRd-Sandbox/topologies/always-on/deployment.md

 If you prefer manual deployment or need to troubleshoot:

+> [!IMPORTANT]
-> **Important:** When deploying manually, you must configure authentication yourself.
+> When deploying manually, you must configure authentication yourself.
 The XRd routers will prompt you to create a user on first boot if no authentication is configured in the startup files.

 ### Option A: Manual Deployment with TACACS+ Authentication